alexroan/zk-playground/README.md

 4. Verifying the proof locally
 5. Generating a smart contract verifier
 6. Generating raw call to the verifier contract to copy-paste into a Remix call

+This is pretty long-winded and you can get a bit lost in the low-level weeds here, but it does a good job of going through what's required at a low-level to work with SNARKs.

+If you want to get straight into learning how to engineer circuits in a repo using hardhat, check out number 2...

 ## [2.
 Hardhat Integration](./2-hardhat-integration/)